Salmon Fishing On The Salmon River NY

 Fly Fishing

-Fly fishing is another excellent method for salmon fishing on the Salmon River.
-It involves casting a fly lure into the water and waiting for the fish to try and catch it.
+Fly fishing is another excellent method for catching salmon on the Salmon River.

-Fly fishing for salmon is quite effective because the many salmon species find flies hard to pass up and they are less intrusive than other baits so even the weary and spooked salmon might hit a well presented fly.
+Fly fishing for salmon is quite effective because all salmon species find flies hard to pass up, and flies are less intrusive than other baits, so even the weary and spooked salmon might hit a well-presented fly.

 Float Fishing